-Have a group of wee ones?
+Have a group of wee ones you're planning to celebrate the holiday with?
 Round them up for a kid-friendly crafternoon.
 Our St. Patrick's Day crafts are simple, fun activities sure to put a smile on your children's faces—catch a leprechaun with a homemade trap, follow a magical set of footsteps to one pot of gold, or make it a treasure hunt to find and collect surprise balls... then, unravel the crepe paper to see the tiny lucky tokens hidden inside.

 Don't forget those who live near or far.
-Our gilded paper wreath offers a cheerful welcome to guests at the front door.
-Fresh spring flowers and clover can be gathered into a showstopping arrangement.
-And anyone would love to receive a lucky four-leaf clover card in the mail.
-However you choose to celebrate, make it special by channeling your inner Irishwoman (or man!) and embrace the kelly green.
+Our gilded paper wreath offers a cheerful welcome to guests at the front door, fresh spring flowers and clover can be gathered into a showstopping arrangement, and anyone who can't travel to attend your party would love to receive a lucky four-leaf clover card in the mail.
+However you choose to celebrate, make it special by channeling your inner Irishwoman (or man) and embrace the kelly green.

 Lucky Leprechaun Trap